 Cover

 The cover is king, so locating structure is imperative to prevent snags and locate potential ambush sites for a lunker.
-Examples of cover include sparse boulders, partially submerged drains, fallen trees, submerged rocks, and rootballs, all attracting bass, providing a sanctum from which these fish can ambush their prey while hiding from predators.
+Examples of cover include sparse boulders, partially submerged drains, fallen trees, submerged rocks, and rootballs.
+These attract bass and provide a sanctum from which these fish can ambush their prey while hiding from predators.

 When you catch bass at these sites, try to minimize the disturbance you create.
 Quality ambush sites usually hold more than one fish, so an angler is bass fishing in Rivers.
 They can catch many river bass without changing spots from boats or land and finding a new fishing hole.